-Member: Finance, Audit and Risk Committee; Nominations and Governance Committee; Development Committee; Audience Engagement Committee
+Member: Finance, Audit and Risk Committee, Nominations and Governance Committee, Development Committee, Audience Engagement Committee

 Sue was appointed Executive Director of Belvoir in August of 2017, having first worked at the company as General Manager from 2004 to 2006.
-Previous to this, Sue was Executive Director of Queensland Theatre for six years, and Executive Director of the national lobbying and advocacy organisation Australian Major Performing Arts Group (AMPAG).
-Sue has held a diverse range of senior executive positions including Director of UNSW Foundation, Director of South East Arts (UK), Public Affairs Manager for Sydney Symphony, and Director of Arts Development, Arts NSW.
+Previous to this, Sue was Executive Director of Queensland Theatre for close to six years, and Executive Director of the national lobbying and advocacy organisation Australian Major Performing Arts Group (AMPAG).
+With more than 20 years of experience in arts and cultural development, health and social policy, Sue has held a diverse range of senior executive positions including Director of UNSW Foundation, Director of South East Arts (UK), Public Affairs Manager for Sydney Symphony, and Director of Arts Development, Arts NSW.
 She has consulted and lectured in arts business development and management, and served on wide-ranging Government advisory boards, funding committees and tribunals, as well as the boards of numerous arts and not-for-profit companies.
-Sue holds a Master of Social Work with Merit and a Bachelor of Social Studies from the University of Sydney, is an alumnus of the Asialink Leaders' program and a member of Live Performance Australia's Executive Council.
+Sue holds a Master of Social Work with Merit and a Bachelor of Social Studies from the University of Sydney and is an alumnus of the Asialink Leaders' program.
+She is a member of Live Performance Australia's Executive Council, and sits on the boards of Chunky Move and PAC Australia (formerly APACA).